The Rose (band)

-The Rose (Korean: 더로즈) is a South Korean indie-rock band represented by their company Windfall and partnered with Transparent Arts.
+The Rose (Korean: 더로즈) is a South Korean indie-rock band represented by their company Windfall.
 The band is composed of four members: Kim Woosung (vocalist, guitar), Park Dojoon (vocals, guitar, keyboard), Lee Hajoon (drums, sub-vocals), Lee Taegyeom (bass, sub-vocals).
 While The Rose gained popularity early on, their debut single "Sorry," released on August 3, 2017, put them on the map and marked their first official entry into the mainstream music scene, showcasing their unique sound and earning them widespread international recognition.

 History

 2015–2016: Formation and early busking days

 In early 2015, Dojoon and Taegyeom met while busking in Hongdae.
 Although the two enjoyed playing together, Dojoon had a very busy schedule as a DSP Media trainee and often couldn't meet.
 Later, Dojoon would also confess on a radio interview that his management company at the time frowned upon busking and he was not the type to disobey them.
 Taegyeom continued busking and met Hajoon later in the year while practicing in the same studio.
 Shortly thereafter, the duo started busking together and set out in search of another member.

 By the end of 2015, Taegyeom recruited Dojoon, who left his company and started busking again.
 The trio started the indie band Windfall and began writing music together while posting cover songs on YouTube and performing in the streets.
 When the band decided to search for their fourth and final member, Dojoon worked to recruit Woosung, whom he had met through a mutual friend.

 In 2016, the band was signed by J&Star Company.